couchbaselabs/cbgb/docs/features.md

-Ideas under exploration include...

-# Ongoing features
+# Main themes of exploration

-## Developing software using go
+## Distributed systems software using go

 Is go a worthy language for distributed, server-side software development?
 Is it productive not only for initial development but